 The FPM has considered a number of quantitative assumptions along with qualitative judgment to reflect the future plausible scenarios.
-Due to COVID-19 pandemic, there might be a lot of intertwined factors that would affect the projected outcomes both in the short-and medium-terms.
+Due to COVID-19 pandemic, there might be a lot of intertwined factors that would affect the projected outcomes both in the short-and medium-terms17.
 Some key variables and critical factors are discussed below:

 1. Deposit growth: Though higher cash holdings and deposit withdrawals were observed during the periods of general holidays, most of those are likely to be returned to the banks' vaults once normal economic activities resume in full swing.
 Due to disruption in production and services during COVID-19, the household income was affected, which may lead to slowdown in deposit growth in the short-term.
-Besides, curtailment of banks' deposit rates
+Besides, curtail of bank's deposit rate might discourage households to continue depositing in banks, especially when opportunity of higher returns from NSCs was waiting during pandemic situation.
+However, strong remittance growth was observed in recent months, which

-&lt;sup>15 In the previous versions of FPMs, projection over the following 12 quarters was presented.
+15 In the previous versions of FPMs, projection over the following 12 quarters was presented.
 However, owing to the uncertainties over the extent and duration of COVID-19 pandemic, this report considers a more meticulous approach to forecast for a shorter period.
 Any notable changes of the forthcoming situations and policies could have been incorporated in the following volume of FPM.
-In this study, historical quarterly data from September 2017 to September 2020 have been used to forecast next five quarters financial soundness indicators.
+In this study historical quarterly data from September 2017 to September 2020 have been used to forecast next five quarters financial soundness indicators.
 During forecasting exercise, required data for December'20 quarter were not available.

-&lt;sup>16 Banking system in Bangladesh comprises fifty-nine banks (as of June, 2019).
-However, information of 57 banks have been used in this analysis due to inadequacy of historical data in some newly established banks.
+16 Banking system in Bangladesh comprises fifty-nine banks (as of June, 2019).
+However, information of 57 banks has been used in this analysis due to inadequacy of historical data in some newly established banks.

-&lt;sup>17Assumptions are segregated into two time frames-Short-term is considered between Oct 2020 to March 2021 while the Medium-term is considered as April'21 to December'21.
+17Assumptions are segregated into two time frames-Short-term is considered between Oct 2020 to March 2021 while the Medium-term is considered as April 2021 to December 2021.

-might discourage households to continue depositing in banks, especially when opportunity of higher returns from NSCs was waiting during pandemic situation.
-However, strong remittance growth was observed in recent months, which is likely to increase gradually and may hold the deposit growth unchanged in the short-term.
+is likely to increase gradually and may hold the deposit growth unchanged in the short-term.
 As effects of COVID-19 are expected to dissipate gradually, household income is expected to rise again which may be able to stabilize deposit growth in the medium-term.
 Overall, deposit growth is expected to remain unchanged till March'21 and then remain stable in the medium-term.